2 storey house plans

 The interior design palette of these 2 storey house plans incorporate natural materials of rammed limestone, locally sourced Australian hardwood timbers, corrugated steel and weatherboard look cladding.
 The 2 storey house plans achieve a budget conscious mezzanine home with solar hot water and wood fuel firebox for wood fuel boosting.
 A generous 2400mm high glazed timber pivot door greets you prior to being ushered into the mezzanine home open plan living areas.
 The hub of the mezzanine home is the architect designed kitchen, which incorporates the latest porcelain panel selections to the waterfall edged kitchen island bench and also maximises the interface between the kitchen hub and adjacent two living areas.
 The 2 storey house plans of this mezzanine home also boast the latest porcelain panel selection kitchen perimeter benchtops, coloured back glass and Blum Adventos lift overhead cupboards which cantilever above the benchtop height slot window.

-As a registered architect in Western Australia and South Australia, and registered builder in South Australia (BLD 289719), Stuart can deliver an architect designed sustainable home that enriches your daily life and will be a delight to inhabit.
+As a registered architect in Western Australia and South Australia, and registered builder in both Western Australia (BC 102904) and South Australia (BLD 289719), Stuart can deliver an architect designed sustainable home that enriches your daily life and will be a delight to inhabit.
 We’re enthusiastic about working with passionate architectural patrons who desire spatially distinct buildings and seek architectural excellence.
 The practice seeks to deliver designs that are functional, memorable and cost effective so if you wish to elevate the your experience of space, enquire today.

 The concept behind the 2 storey house plans and mezzanine home emphasise the importance on energy-efficiency and sustainable design principles to achieve economic living.
 Correctly and contextually sited, the mezzanine home results in passive solar design principles and juxtaposed living spaces that capture winter heat gain in the structure’s thermal mass, when the sun is at lower azimuth, and eliminates the worst of the summer heat gain.
 The 2 storey house plans also incorporate hallway highlight windows to maximise natural light through the daylight hours and vent stale hot air along the rammed limestone spine through ‘stack effect’ ventilation.